 Can I buy a house in Las Vegas with a 620 credit score?

 Yes.
-A 620 score meets the standard conventional minimum, so you can typically qualify with as little as 3% down.
+A 620 score meets the standard conventional minimum, so you can typically qualify with a low down payment.
 At 620 you'll usually pay higher private mortgage insurance and less favorable pricing than a buyer at 740 or above, so building your score before you apply can pay off.
 Approval also depends on your income, debts, and the property.

 What credit score do you need for the best conventional loan terms?